foo123/codemirror-grammar/grammar-reference.md

     5. *optionaly*, token `"type"` can be **annotated inside** the `token_id` ([see below](#lex-shorthand-type-annotations))

 * a token type can be `"simple"` (default), `"block"` , `"escaped-block"` , `"comment"` , `"action"`
 * a token can *extend / reference* another token using the `extend` property; this way 2 tokens that share common configuration but different styles (depending on context) can be defined only once.
-Examples are tokens for `identifiers` and `properties` While both have similar tokenizers, the styles (and probably other properties) can be different.
+Examples are tokens for `identifiers` and `properties` While both have similar tokenizers, the styles (and probably other properties) can be different (see [syntax notations](#syntax-pegbnf-like-notations) for a **more convenient and more flexible alternative**).

 ```javascript